Activision/cwl-data/README.md

 # Call of Duty World League Data

 This is the public release of data from the Call of Duty World League.
-The first release is game data from the 2017 Call of Duty World League Championships played in Orlando, FL from Aug 9 - Aug 13, 2017.
+The very first release is complete game data from the 2017 Call of Duty World League Championships played in Orlando, FL from Aug 9 - Aug 13, 2017.

 ## The Data